Do Cruise Ships Run Out of Food?

 Cruise Ships Plan Food Supplies Well in Advance

-Before a cruise even begins, ships load large quantities of food and ingredients based on the number of passengers and the length of the sailing.
+Before a cruise begins, ships load large quantities of food and ingredients based on the number of passengers and the length of the sailing.

 Ships Carry Food for Thousands of People